alf45tar/PedalinoMini/doc/Pedals and Controls.md

 ## Controls

-A control is a single switch of a pedal (e.g., button 2 of pedal 4) or a combination of 2 switched of any pedal to be pressed simultaneous.
-Controls are used to logical sort and hide the physical connection of switches or to define a new control as simultaneous press of 2 switches.
+A control is a single switch of a pedal (e.g., button 2 of pedal 4) or a combination of 2 switches from any pedals pressed at the same time.
+Controls are used to logically group and hide the physical connection of switches, or to define a new control as a simultaneous press of two switches.

+In short: a pedal is the port (physical or virtual) and the hardware connected to it; a control is a logical button built from one or more pedal switches, and is what you assign actions to.

+For example, with the default configuration on PedalinoMini 8, the eight internal foot switches are called Control 1 through Control 8.

 Actions are triggered by controls.
-As a consequence a control is needed also for analog and ultrasonic pedals.
+As a consequence a control is needed also for analog, ultrasonic pedals, and so on.

 Due to hardware limitation simultaneous press do not works with 2 switches of the same MOMENTARY 3, LATCH 3 and LADDER.
 Instead simultaneous press works well between one switch of a MOMENTARY 3/LATCH 3/LADDER pedal and any other switch of a different pedal of any type.
 Simultaneous press works well between the 2 switches of the same MOMENTARY 2 or LADDER 2 pedal.